kubernetes/dns/docs/specification.md

 no ClusterIP), the following records must exist.

 #### 2.4.1 - `A` Records
-There must be an `A` record for each _ready_ endpoint of the Service with IP address `<endpoint-ip>` as shown below.
-If there are no _ready_ endpoints, there must be no `A` records of this form; however, a query for them will have an empty answer with `rcode` 0 rather than `NXDOMAIN`, since the Service exists.
+There must be an `A` record for each _ready_ endpoint of the headless Service with IP address `<endpoint-ip>` as shown below.
+If there are no _ready_ endpoints for the headless Service, the answer should be `NXDOMAIN`.

 - Record Format:
   - `<service>.<ns>.svc.<zone>. <ttl> IN A <endpoint-ip>`